-Water is an important resource in Ventura County.
-The proper management of this limited resource is vital to meet the current and future demands of urban, industrial, agricultural and in-stream water uses.
+Groundwater is a critically important resource in Ventura County.
+Proper management of this limited resource is vital to meet the current and future demands of urban, industrial, agricultural and in-stream water uses.
 The Ventura County Groundwater Section addresses all water supply sources including groundwater, surface flows, imported and reclaimed water, as well as alternative resources such as conjunctive use and desalination.
 Water management programs include drought planning, governmental quality compliance, and several water conservation programs.

-The Groundwater Section has been providing groundwater information (water levels and water quality) along with well construction data to the public for more than 40 years, and will continue to improve such service as much as possible.
-In addition, we conduct data gathering of both groundwater quality and groundwater levels by sampling and measuring existing wells on a routine basis.
+The Groundwater Section has been providing groundwater information (water well levels and water quality lab results) along with well construction data to the public for more than 45 years, and will continue to improve such service as much as possible.
+In addition, we conduct data gathering of both groundwater quality and groundwater levels by sampling and measuring existing water extraction wells and aquifer-specific monitoring wells on a routine basis.
 Such activities help us understand and track vital water resources to address any potential concerns before they become problems.
 New and existing information is recorded, coordinated, and included in topical studies.

 Groundwater is just one piece of the larger water supply and demand picture, and the Groundwater Section has focused recently on integrating our information into regional Watershed Management Planning efforts.
 Working with other agencies and interests helps achieve our goals toward water quality protection and quantity improvement.
 Our data collection routines support consultant and public needs, statewide Department of Water Resources (DWR) data needs, and special studies or reports.